 We almost didn’t pack this because we assumed visiting in the summertime would be fine.
 Yet, if we didn’t then we definitely would have joined in with the tourists and been purchasing more Norway clothes for layers!

 Shirts & Longsleeves

 Obviously, having some layers to put on and take off is important.
-While we have talked about all warm clothes for Norway, hopefully, your trip will be warm and sunny.
+We have already talked extensively about all best warm clothes for Norway.
+And hopefully, your trip will be warm and sunny.

 That means plenty of lightweight Norway clothes are perfect.
 One thing that we always travel with and love is a long sleeve SPF shirt that we can throw on quickly and protect ourselves from the hot sun.

 We almost made the mistake of not having pants for Norway coming from the sunshine of Italy.
 We suggest you don’t do the same!
 Many of the areas we visited still had snow and it was very cold.

 Having pants or at least leggings will come in handy if you plan to drive any of the routes through the mountains.

 We didn’t have hats and gloves but wish we did!
 They take up almost no room and will come in handy when jumping in and out of the car on a cold day.
 Definitely include these when deciding what to pack for Norway.

 Black Out Eye Mask